Hire a Roundup Lawsuit Lawyer in Virginia and/or North Carolina that will Fight for Your Rights and the Financial Restitution You are Owed

 How Roundup Can Cause Cancer

 A study published in February 2019 found that exposure to glyphosate raises the risk of cancer by 41 percent.
 This study was a meta-analysis conducted by Science Direct that included a 2018 study published by Agricultural Health Study, along with five other case-control studies.
-The results of the research was shocking - the results showed “a compelling link” between glyphosate herbicides and an increased risk for non-Hodgkin’s lymphoma (NHL), a form of cancer.
+The results of the research were shocking – the results showed “a compelling link” between glyphosate herbicides and an increased risk for non-Hodgkin’s lymphoma (NHL), a form of cancer.

 What Exactly Is Non-Hodgkin Lymphoma?